 Print Wizard has some support for bidirectional languages (Arabic, Hebrew), on Windows platforms that include such support.
-This includes localized versions of Windows 95 through ME, localized NT, and all versions of 2000, XP, and 2003 (if that feature has been installed and enabled).
+This includes all versions of 2000, and later (if that feature has been installed and enabled).

-10.8 Automatic Font Switching and Diacritics
+10.10 Automatic Font Switching and Diacritics